coeusguo/DQN-FlappyBird/README.md

 # DQN-FlappyBird
-A tensorflow implementation using chained methods
+A chained method implementation using tensorflow

 ## Tested with
 - python 2.7